 Towering Himalayas soaring above the floating clouds, shimmering still turquoise lake, stunning landscapes woven with such intricate beauty, adventures hidden in the exciting trekking trails, and more!
-Natural Charm of Tibet is difficult to cover only in words.
+The natural Charm of Tibet is difficult to cover only in words.
 Tibet Travel Package is the ideal tour for you to actually experience the rejuvenating natural riches of this elevated destination.

 Himalayan Ornaments of the Roof of the World

-Sacred pristine Lakes in Tibet
+Sacred Pristine Lakes in Tibet

-Utterly divine, the geography of Tibet is a blessing open for the world to devour in.
+Utterly divine, the geography of Tibet is a blessing open for the world to devour.
 A place where everything is considered to be holy, the ecstatic lakes are no exception.
 The Lakes in Tibet, don’t just exist, they are representations of great sacred values in Hinduism and Buddhism religions, they are as pure as the word “pure” can be.

 While you are in the land of Tibet, you are never to miss out on The Three Holy Lakes- Namtso Lake, Manasarovar Lake, and Yamdrok Lake, if you really want to get to know the place to its core.
 Translated as the “Heavenly Lake”, Namtso Lake 4718m is a surreal destination surrounded by Mt NyenchenThangla Ranges and holy monasteries.
 Yamdrok Lake 4441m, is another vibrant shiny blue lake that is associated with the belief that if the water of Yamdrok dries up, then the whole of Tibet will not be suitable for living.
 The lake is one of the prime religious destinations of Buddhist Pilgrims where the devotees perform “Kora” encircling the lake.
-Termed as “Invincible Lake” the sacred Mansarovar Lake 4583m lies in the Southeast of Mt.
+Termed as “Invincible Lake” the sacred Mansarovar Lake 4583m lies the Southeast of Mt.
 Kailash.
 The lake holds beliefs that are linked to Hinduism and Buddhism stating that drinking the water and encircling the lake purifies us from the sins we have committed.
-The waters so calm and the beliefs so deep, Lakes of Tibet sooth your eyes and freshen up your soul without much effort.
+The waters are so calm and the beliefs so deep, the Lakes of Tibet soothe your eyes and freshen up your soul without much effort.

 Antique beauty of Tibet

-Heart of spiritualism, nurturer of Tibetan Buddhism, the conserver of ethnic traditions, depiction of marvelous architecture, Tibet is a land blessed with timeless beauty.
+Heart of spiritualism, nurturer of Tibetan Buddhism, the conserver of ethnic traditions, and depiction of marvelous architecture, Tibet is a land blessed with timeless beauty.
 Disconnected from modern buildings, the cultural heritage of the Himalayan Plateau is carved in such detail and gleam with such spark that seems like they have just been polished!

 Tibet Overland Tour takes you around the landmarks that the place holds that have not been affected by modernization.
 Gripping your attention from the very start the prominent Potala Durbar named after Mt.
 Potalaka, the highest palace in the world was built reign of the 5th Dalai Lama in the year 1645.
 The beauty of the palace-built hundreds of years ago, can still not be topped by any other creation.
 Then the seating of the Government now a museum, 2564 steps up to the durbar gives you a mystical view of Lhasa- the capital of Tibet.

 Nothing can alter the fact that faith, spirituality, and religion are deeply engraved in the surrounding of this holy land.
-Cultures of Tibet are vividly alive in the carvings of famous monasteries- Samye Monastery, Jokhang Temple, Sera Monastery, Ganden Monastery, Palcho Monastery.
+Cultures of Tibet are vividly alive in the carvings of famous monasteries- Samye Monastery, Jokhang Temple, Sera Monastery, Ganden Monastery, and Palcho Monastery.
 You can feel the presence of spiritualism in the pure air of the territory.
 Guided by the preaching of His Holy Dalai Lama, relish in the serene charms of the cultural treasures of this elevated land.
 In the land where worshipping never halts, cleanse your inner self in the vicinity of the largest Drepung monastery, the sacred Jokhang Temple, the unique Sera monastery where monks debate, the historic Samye monastery, the world’s highest monastery- Rongbuk.
 Get to know the essence of selflessness in the realm of these divine pilgrim sites.
 Add radiance to your life in the culture, customs, and traditions on untarnished territory blooming in faith and belief.

 Tibet offers endless exploration opportunities

 Uncovering the treasures of the Tibetan Plateau fuels your heart with everlasting ecstasy.
 A blend of spirituality, history, and dramatic topography, the place is beyond astounding.
 Spectacular architectural heritage, Potala Durbar sits proudly on top of a red hill that looks over the capital city- Lhasa.
 Built in the 7th century, with a total of 999 rooms, served as the seating for Government and the residence for Dalai Lama.
-Combination of Red and White palace, the durbar is the shining star of Tibet which now has been converted into a museum that preserves ancient Tibetan artifacts, jewels, and statues of Buddha.
+A combination of Red and White palace, the durbar is the shining star of Tibet which now has been converted into a museum that preserves ancient Tibetan artifacts, jewels, and statues of Buddha.

 Jokhang Temple, the ‘Spiritual heart of Tibet’ is a fine living historical creation that was built by King Songtsan Gampo for his two brides: The Tang Princess Wencheng and Nepali Princess Bhrikuti.
 Craftsmen from China, Nepal, and India were brought to carve out this glorious beauty also known as Tsuglhakhang.
 Inside the intricately built temple sits the life-size statue of 12-year-old Sakyamuni Buddha which was brought by Princess Wencheng along with her after her marriage.

 A destination sacred for Buddhists, Hindus, Jains, and Bons; Mt.
 Kailash 6638m, is a major pilgrim site.
-According to Hindu beliefs, the mount is worshipped as the throne of Lord Shiva and is treated as the ultimate pilgrim place.
-Named as the ‘Center of the world’ people from all over come and encircle the Kailash Circuit known as ‘Kora’ in Tibetan Buddhism.
+According to Hindu beliefs, the Mount is worshipped as the throne of Lord Shiva and is treated as the ultimate pilgrim place.
+Named as the ‘Center of the World’ people from all over come and encircle the Kailash Circuit known as ‘Kora’ in Tibetan Buddhism.
 On the base of the mountain lie two sacred lakes- Mansarovar and Rakshas Taal.
 Major holy destination, visiting Mt.
 Kailash is a spiritually fulfilling journey.

 Who would not be excited to be on top of the world?
 Mount Everest North Expedition 8848m is the ultimate way out for mountain junkies to scale the tallest snow giant.
 Everest North Base Camp Trek 5200m is another adventure that wins the heart of thrill-seekers.
 Facing the challenges up to these splendid high altitudes is a life-altering experience.

-A sight of monks debating is a unique tradition practiced by the Samye Monastery.
+The sight of monks debating is a unique tradition practiced by the Samye Monastery.
 Constructed by JamchenChojey Sakya Yeshe of Zel Gungtang (1355–1435), visitors excitedly wait for monks to gather in the courtyard every day except for Sundays and debate showing different gestures.
 The monastery is a sacred point with 3 main parts- the main hall, 3 “Zhacangs” (colleges), and 32 Kamcuns (dormitory), also known as HomdongKangtsang where Mahayana Buddhism is taught.
-Attractions of this mystical land are not limited only to these sites, there are more attractions that automatically draw your attention towards them.
+Attractions of this mystical land are not limited only to these sites, there are more attractions that automatically draw your attention toward them.